cs3157/recitations/C-Git/git.md

 ## Version Control ##

-It is a system that records changes to keep track of versions of a set of files.
-Programmers no longer have to keep many copies of files on their hard drives manually
+A Version Control System (VCS) records changes made to a set of files.
+This allows programmers to maintain backups of their previous work without manually copying their files

 ## Configuration ##